SamieC/codechallenge_1/README.md

 ## Description
 It's Week one code challenge showing different JS functionalities.

+The main page is on index.html that will lead you to the other HTML pages.

 1. For StudentGrade- This allows user to input marks and returns the subsequent Grade.

 2. For Speed Detector- Modeled this as NTSA checker.